diegoalvarezb/sample-springboot-car-pooling/INSTRUCTIONS.md

 The Car Pooling service is aimed to track the availability of our pool of cars.

-Cars have a different amount of seats available, they can accommodate groups of up to 4, 5 or 6 people.
+Cars have a different amount of seats available, they can accommodate groups of up to 6 people.

 Users request cars in groups of 1 to 6.
 People in the same group want to ride on the same car.
 You can take any group at any car that has enough empty seats for them.
 If it's not possible to accommodate them, they're willing to wait until there's a car available for them.
 Once a car is available for a group that is waiting, they should ride.

 Once they get a car assigned, they will journey until the drop off, you cannot ask them to take another car (i.e. you cannot swap them to another car to make space for another group).